vinz9/FlexCHOP/README.md

 # FlexCHOP

+Branch 2018.40000 :
+Upgrade to work with 2018.40000 series of TouchDesigner, and be usable as a Custom OP

 NVIDIA FleX 1.1 solver (https://developer.nvidia.com/flex) integration in TouchDesigner as a CHOP with a limited feature set :
 * liquid particles only
 * planes, boxes and spheres collisions